 literature, and financially supporting groups, local services, and the World

-authority for Al-Anon world services belongs to the Al-Anon
+and authority for Al-Anon world services belongs to the Al Anon groups.

 their Conference and its service arms.